Tiktok Bookmarks

 I started my wireframes by tracing TikTok's creator page layout, mapping out key elements like the profile picture, name, follow button, and the row of tab icons (Posts, Likes, etc.).
 I placed my bookmarks button in this same row, but quickly realized a space problem.

-I chose this bookmark icon because it visually represents favorited content while maintaining the connection to TikTok's existing favorites system.
+I chose this as the Bookmarks icon because it visually represents person's favorited content while maintaining the connection to TikTok's existing favorites look.
 Since the bookmarks are essentially your favorited videos from that specific creator, keeping the same icon within the bookmark symbol reinforces this relationship and helps users understand that they're viewing their personal collection from that creator's content.

-TikTok's tab row is already crowded, since creators can have Posts, Likes, Favorites, Reposts, Shop, and Stickers tabs.
+As mentioned before, TikTok's tab row is already crowded.
 Adding my bookmarks button would push this beyond the available space, and create a real estate problem.
 In other words, if TikTok adds more features, there won't be room for additional tabs.
+Here are some icon's I've seen the most frequent on profiles.

 UI Update